Classroom and Lab Software Installation Request

-To request the installation of software, please fill out and submit the following form, and then have the software and a photocopy of the license agreement delivered to the IT Asset Management Coordinator in QBB 206H.
-The license agreement information must contain the total number of licenses purchased*.
-You are responsible for training your students to use this software.
+4. Deliver the software and a hard or soft copy of the license agreement (EULA) to the IT Asset Management Coordinator in QBB 206H.
+The license agreement information must contain the total number of licenses purchased.
 Software documentation for our consultants would be appreciated.

 All requests for new software must be evaluated to ensure they will not interfere with one or more of NDSU's common good services.
 Common good services are those that have a far-reaching impact on students, faculty and/or staff.